 (52) Employees and Students must assist their organisational unit to ensure that these records are managed in accordance with the University's Records Management Policy and related legislation.

 (53) Ownership of all records outlined in Clause 52 will vest with the University.

-(55) A decision of the Associate Pro Vice-Chancellor (Research) may be appealed to the Deputy Vice-Chancellor, Research and then to the Vice-Chancellor if the process has not been followed correctly or new information becomes available which may influence the decision.
+(55) A decision of the Associate Pro Vice-Chancellor (Research) may be appealed to the Deputy Vice-Chancellor, Research and Development and then to the Vice-Chancellor if the process has not been followed correctly or new information becomes available which may influence the decision.
 The final determination for all disputes or complaints under this policy rests with the Vice-Chancellor and will be binding on all parties.
 This policy should be read in conjunction with the Complaint Handling and Resolution Policy.